yafatek/turqV2/content/pages/sponsor.md

 #### Currently serving Massachusetts.
 More States coming very soon, so go ahead and participate!

+If you want some legislation made, become a Sponsor and fund a bill writing competition for others to draft your legislation for you.

 #### Sponsors

 1. Select “Create a New Competition!” below, to submit your idea for Citizen Legislation.